-Children will learn about the growth of weeds and edible weeds through observation, measuring, and recording information in this ready-to-use teaching idea for mixed ages.
-Activity: Nuture.
+Children will learn about the growth of weeds and which weeds are edible through observation, measuring, and recording information in this ready-to-use teaching idea for mixed ages.

 Children learn about the ears and listening.
 Kids compare and contrast different animals'ears.
 There are versions of the activity for both older and younger children, and a spin off as well.

 Children use creative thinking and language skills to create a mock travel agency.
 Kids also share stories about their own travel experiences.
 This article offers prop suggestions and tips for setting up.